Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 * Firstly, you need to spin-up a new Redis Enterprise cluster or Redis Stack server.
 * Then, for testing above scenarios we need to create above data models like investors, account, security_lot objects.
   Here, we will ingest considerable amount of stock-purchase data for multiple accounts pertaining to 2 stocks: RDBMOTORS and RDBFOODS.
-  For this, we will use `generator.py` python file.
+  For this, we will use `generator.py` file and execute following steps:
-  For that execute:

       source venv/bin/activate